SirSevrus/novus/README.md

 - Comprehensive logging to track application activity.
 - Directory creation functions for setting up the project structure.
 - CSS-styled templates for better user experience.
+- Each route can be defined seperately inside routes and automatically loaded by server on run.

 ## Prerequisites
 Ensure that the following software is installed on your system: